-We are just starting the foundation for our Pug breeding program and our Boston Terrier breeding program is currently in a period of rebuilding (our original lines/dogs were born in 2001) and refinement.
+We are just starting the foundation for our Pug breeding program and our Boston Terrier breeding program is currently in a period of rebuilding (we got our first Bostons starting in 2001) and refinement.
 Our current focus is on our bloodlines, extensive health testing and keeping current with cutting edge research and genetic testing.
 Our focus continues to be on quality and not quantity.
 Once further along with our plans and breeding scheme, we will be showing again in the near future.

 Our Pugs are of American and European bloodlines and our Boston Terriers are a blend of Canadian, American and European bloodlines.
 We have imported from reputable breeders in the United States and from many European countries.
 We do so, in order to promote genetic variability in our bloodlines.
 More specifically, to prevent homozygosity.
 Homozygosity is having two identical alleles of a particular gene/genes.
 While breeding related animals produces more consistent and predictable traits (as a result of homozygosity), loss in vitality and vigor is also the result (Beuchat, 2015).
 Breeding related animals also reduces fertility, produces smaller offspring, early death and a shorter lifespan (Beuchat, 2015).
 That is, the higher level of inbreeding, the greater the detrimental effects (Beuchat, 2015).
 All things considered and weighing the benefits and risks, we aim to breed puppies/dogs with inbreeding coefficients (ICs) as close to zero as possible.
 It is recommended that ICs are calculated over at least 8-10 generations (the more the better though!) and preferably 5% and under (Beuchat, 2015).
 Our ICs are calculated on TEN GENERATIONS and therefore reflect higher than they would otherwise (i.e. if calculated over 8 generations).
 In the past, we have always regarded 6.8% inbreeding coefficient top be an upper limit (again, trying to keep as low as possible), as suggested in the agricultural research available to us at that time.
 With advancements in genetics in the Veterinary field however, we now consider 5% over 8-10 generations to be an upper limit.
 In addition to taking into consideration our dogs' ICs when breeding, we also consider and compare these percentages to the Genetic Diversity/Heterozygosity percentage, as determined by DNA.
 Interestingly, one dog can have a low IC and higher homozygosity percentage and another dog can have a high relative IC and have a lower homozygosity percentage.
 Cool, right??!!
 A breeder must consider ALL!!
 The median heterozygosity percentage of purebred dogs is 34% (GENOSCOPER®).
 The higher the percentage, the greater the heterozygosity.